 Pulaski House is a coeducational residence hall for approximately 60 transfer, graduate, and upperclassman students and is located at 328 Barnard St. They live in single-floor apartments (two or three students per apartment) and loft-style apartments (four students per unit).
 Each unit features air conditioning, one or two private baths, a kitchenette (sink, stovetop, microwave, cupboard and full-size refrigerator), extra-long twin-size beds that can be bunked, a cable television outlet, a drafting table, a stool and a dresser/chest of drawers for each resident.
 Local Internet access is available, and modems are provided upon request.

 Pulaski House offers elevator service, a common area with a television, pay laundry machines, and drink and snack vending machines.
 Limited on-street and metered parking is available.
-A meal plan is not required.

 - Three-story building